cloe-lang/doc/installation.md

 go get github.com/coel-lang/coel/...
 ```

-Then, write a file `main.coel` of the content:
+To test the installation, write a file `main.coel` of the content:

 ```coel
 #!/usr/bin/env coel